bcit-ci/CodeIgniter/user_guide_src/source/general/security.rst

    provides them for you as long as you're running at least PHP version 5.3.7 (and if you don't meet that requirement - please, upgrade).

+   If you're one of the really unlucky people who can't even upgrade to a more recent PHP version, use `hash_pbkdf() <http://php.net/hash_pbkdf2>`, which we also provide in our compatibility layer.

 -  DO NOT ever display or send a password in plain-text format!

    Even to the password's owner, if you need a "Forgotten password"